stackpress/lib/docs/Structures.md

 An iterator of `[key, value]` pairs.

-#### Iterating Over Keys
+### 2.9.
+Iterating Over Keys

-The following example shows how to iterate over all keys.
+The following example shows how to iterate over all keys in the map.

 ```typescript
 for (const key of myMap.keys()) {